Arccotangent/kahoot-hack/README.md

 This has similar functionality to the code here https://github.com/unixpickle/kahoot-hack but is more portable as it is written in Java.
 The tools here contain more functionality.
 One of the primary goals here is to build a command line text based client for Kahoot.

 There is a bug with team mode that causes the program to answer twice, but the program will still work with it.
+Only the first set of answers for a question will be accepted.
+I am working on fixing this bug.

 ## Building